irrequietus/shellapi/README.txt

 odreex pools may be initialized and used in a variety of ways, through the interface offered by a custom DSL named "odsel".
 The odsel language is redundantly (and partialy) implemented in GNU bash for the purpose of using a pure GNU bash based solution when the end user desires to.

-2.1.
-Currently only the [prime] pool is allowed to exist for the time being; this pool is
-     the reserved one that is to be the end user's own modification of another third - party pool or created by the end user from start.
-2.2.
-To create [prime] run "odsel_setup_pool" with no arguments inside a script compliant
-     with {1.1, 1.2, 1.3} or {1.x} if no "runspace" has ever been created.
-The metabase.xml
-     file required in the metabase directory of the pool and containing the various rpli links for the time being, must be put manually in position.
-See http://odreex.org for more details.
+The easiest way to see what a pool is is to run the following command after an _init call is made:

+odsel_create "prime[]"

+The command above retrieves the metabase XML descriptor from the official repository and initializes the function and configuration caches of the prime pool; these caches are located within the relays subdirectories of the runspace selected.

+If you have not set a SHELLAPI_TARGET global, the prime pool will be located inside the runspace created during the first run.
+If you wish to use that runspace, remember to set it as one your SHELLAPI_TARGET global, pointing to the directory where that runspace is found.